AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/identity.md

 Identity namespaces are components of [Identity Service](https://experienceleague.adobe.com/docs/experience-platform/identity/home.html?lang=en) that serve as indicators of the context to which an identity relates.
 For example, they distinguish a value of `name@email.com` as an email address or `443522` as a numeric CRM ID.

+>[!NOTE]
+>
+>The Mobile SDK generates a unique identity in its own namespace, named Experience Cloud ID (ECID) when the app is installed.
+This ECID is stored in persistent memory on the mobile device and is sent with every hit.
+The ECID is removed when the user uninstalls the app or when the user sets the Mobile SDK global privacy status to optedout.
+In the sample Luma app, you should remove and reinstall the app to create a new profile with its own unique ECID.

+To create a new identity namespace:

 1. In the Data Collection interface, select **[!UICONTROL Identities]** from the left-rail navigation.
 1. Select **[!UICONTROL Create identity namespace]**.
 1. Provide a **[!UICONTROL Display name]** of `Luma CRM ID` and an **[!UICONTROL Identity symbol]** value of `lumaCRMId`.